The Ice Storm (film): Critical reception

-Awards and nominations

-The film was entered into the 1997 Cannes Film Festival, where James Schamus won the award for Best Screenplay.
-He was nominated for three other awards: Best Screenplay – Adapted at the 51st British Academy Film Awards, Best Adapted Screenplay at the 50th Writers Guild of America Awards, and Best Screenplay, Adapted at the 2nd Golden Satellite Awards.
-For her performance, Weaver received a nomination for Best Supporting Actress – Motion Picture at the 55th Golden Globe Awards, and a Satellite Award for Best Supporting Actress – Motion Picture nomination.
-She won the BAFTA Award for Best Actress in a Supporting Role.
-The film won the Bodil Award for Best American Film in 1999.

-Soundtrack
+Accolades

+Music

 Most of the professional music featured in the film was independently produced 1970s-type music, as budget values were tight.
 Lee and Schamus wanted to have an "actual score", not a "nostalgic film with radio music of an earlier time".
+Indonesian Gamelan and Native American flute instruments were used.
 The soundtrack was released in the United States on October 21, 1997.